Dacia Spring review – Britain’s cheapest new EV

 The 10 cheapest electric cars you can buy today

-The Spring that’s arriving in the UK is essentially a heavy facelift of the left-hand drive model that’s already been sold to 150,000 customers across Europe.
-As a result, it gets a more up-to-date interior which feels nicely designed, even if it still uses mostly cheaper plastics and materials.
 The entry-level Expression has a 44bhp electric motor and makes do with a smartphone holder instead of a touchscreen, but still has air-conditioning and cruise control.
-The Extreme trim sees power increased to 64bhp, and it gets a 10-inch touchscreen with wireless Android Auto/Apple CarPlay and copper accents, so for just under £17,000 we think it makes sense to upgrade.
+The Extreme trim gets the more powerful 64bhp motor as standard, and it gets a 10-inch touchscreen with wireless Android Auto/Apple CarPlay and copper accents, so for just under £17,000 or around £180 a month (on a PCP finance deal) we think it makes sense to upgrade.

 Trim levels |